MANKIND'S SEARCH FOR TRUTH

 In my works I have no covert or overt intention in promoting, or on the opposite spectrum, denigrating Samuel in any fashion, although it must be said, in writing about him, it may come across as overt praise or promotion because it is difficult to find fault with him.
 Matter of fact, I like who he is, what he has done and how he has done it.

 However, that level of admiration doesn't translate into escalating me into becoming a jumping up and down drooling at the mouth advocate-pro-advocate or champion of Samuel's cause, and for the same reasons for me it doesn't for anybody.
 Since his demise most of what comes to us regarding Samuel, his philosophy, et al, is through his written works, some on the internet, but mostly through books or versions thereof.
 His works have opened the door and provided comfort and insight for many people and I am not beyond advocating that possibility in regards to any number of others I hold up as having merit.

 While it is true I have I have read all or most of Samuel's books at one time or the other and I am not beyond reading books of almost any stripe or nature, when it comes to those specifically related to things spiritual, especially so that carry a perfume of or in the vein of things Zen, I find doing so, at least now days for me specifically, other than a quick overview, generally unproductive.

-In my last year of high school, a teenage boy not yet having reached my 18th birthday and seemingly more focused on cars and girls, my mentor gave me a book titled ZEN BUDDHISM: Selected Writings of D.T.
+In my last year of high school, a teenage boy not yet having reached my 18th birthday and seemingly more focused on cars with twin carburetors a la Joe Landaker and my immaculate restored 1940's wooden Ford station wagon and/or girls with twin other things, my mentor gave me a book titled ZEN BUDDHISM: Selected Writings of D.T.
 Suzuki (New York: Anchor Books, 1956).

 (please click image)